-3763 JAZZ BAND
+3763 JAZZ BAND/JAZZ CATS

-Credit 1/4 Year
+Credit 1/4 Grade 9-12 Year

-Prerequisite: Enrollment in HS Band or by permission of director The Jazz Band is a musical group organized to study and perform the various styles of jazz music, such as Big Band Dance Music, Pop and Rock, Ballads, the Blues, and small group jazz.
-A basic understanding of improvisational techniques is also given.
-The Jazz Band performs a number of times throughout the school year.
+Prerequisite: Enrollment in HS Band or by permission of director The Jazz Band consists of two groups: Jazz Band and Jazz Cats.
+Jazz Band consists of more experienced musicians, and is a set big band instrumentation (saxophones, trombones, trumpets, and rhythm section).
+Jazz Cats consists of less experienced musicians and has a flexible instrumentation where any instrumentalist can participate.
+Both groups study and perform the various styles of jazz music, such as Big Band, Pop, Rock, the Blues, and small combos.
+A basic understanding of improvisational techniques are also taught in this class..
+The jazz bands perform a number of times throughout the school year.
 Practices will be conducted after school hours.
+Jazz Band rehearses on Monday and Wednesday.
+Jazz Cats rehearse on Tuesday and Thursday.
 Attendance at scheduled performances is mandatory.
-Return to course offering page: 9, 10, 11, 12